MarinosPapadakis/NinoBot/README.md

 ## How to run

-- Make sure you have downloaded and installed Python & pip.
+- Make sure you have downloaded and installed Python3 & pip3.
 - Download the latest version of NinoBot.
 - Open the command prompt and change directory to where you have extracted the project.
 - Download the required python libraries by typing **pip install -r requirements.txt**